 What does it do?
 Think of the skin barrier as a wall.
 The wall is made up of little bricks called ceramides (lipids).
 Niacinamides hold the ceramides together, thus strengthening the wall and preventing water loss in the process.
 Thanks to its anti-inflammatory properties and ability to reduce sebum production, this ingredient can be found in many acne products.
 Niacinamide also combats hyperpigmentation by reducing the concentration of melanin in the skin and promoting cell turnover.

 How does it react with other ingredients?
 Niacinamide is safe to use with most ingredients and can be found in many combination serums.
 However, use niacinamide with acidic ingredients like AHA/BHA or Vitamin C with caution.
-When used in combination with Vitamin C, the benefits of both ingredients are reduced.
+When used in combination with Vitamin C, the benefits of both ingredients could be reduced.
 If used in combination too often with these acidic ingredients, you could experience facial flushing.